AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 scenarios, you do not need to know about that.

-So, this new 'level of complexity' is simply introduced by the fact that it is possible, and sometimes very attractive, to create and use more than one instance of class \b Lox in a software.
+So, this new 'level of complexity' is simply introduced by the fact that it is possible, and sometimes very attractive, to create and use more than one instance of class \b Lox in software.
 Each class is populated with \e Loggers and of course uses an own dedicated tree of domains.

 The following paragraphs gives use cases and further background on using multiple \e Loxes.